-- 1 7.
-Staff's Concerns with the RMC Pilot Reporting Structure - 2 Q. What are Staff's concerns regarding the proposed reporting structure? - 3 A. As discussed below, Staff has concerns with the proposed EM&V and Survey. - 4 EM&V - 5 Q. What are Staff's concerns regarding the proposed EM&V? - 6 A. Staff's concerns regarding the proposed EM&V reflect findings from Staff's - 7 analysis of the Passive Approach Impact Estimation and Passive Approach Impact - 8 Estimation methodologies discussed in detail below. - 9 Passive Approach Impact Estimation - 10 Randomized Control Trial - 11 Q. What is the Randomized Control Trial design? - 12 A. The randomized control trial methodology was initially developed to evaluate the - effectiveness of medical treatments after World War II.26 The statistical problem - was to design experiments so that causality could be established for medical - 15 treatments.27 Because correlation does not necessarily imply causation, the - 16 experiments had to be designed so that only one element in the treatment was - 17 changed at a time so that the treatment result necessarily had to imply causation if - successful. - The design of a randomized controlled trial starts by creating two samples: (1) - 20 the treatment group receives the treatment, and (2) the control group receives a - 21 placebo.
-Statistical analysis is run on the two groups and, if the treatment group performs statistically better, then causation is recognized for the treatment.
-Because statistical analysis alone is not sufficient to establish causation, the randomized controlled trial design is considered the "gold standard" for medical research.
-The Randomized Control Trial design has also been successfully applied outside of the hard sciences.28
+- 6 A. Staff's concerns regarding the proposed EM&V reflect findings from Staff's - 7 analysis of the Passive Approach Impact Estimation and Passive Approach Impact - 8 Estimation methodologies discussed in detail below. - 9 Passive Approach Impact Estimation - 10 Randomized Control Trial

+11 Q. What is the Randomized Control Trial design?

+- 12 The randomized control trial methodology was initially developed to evaluate the A. effectiveness of medical treatments after World War II.26 The statistical problem 13 was to design experiments so that causality could be established for medical 14 treatments.27 Because correlation does not necessarily imply causation, the 15 16 experiments had to be designed so that only one element in the treatment was 17 changed at a time so that the treatment result necessarily had to imply causation if 18 successful. - 19 The design of a randomized controlled trial starts by creating two samples: (1) 20 the treatment group receives the treatment, and (2) the control group receives a 21 placebo.
+Statistical analysis is run on the two groups and, if the treatment group